Yb1ku/SAEs-for-Sentence-BERT/docs/index.md

 `top_activations` is a dictionary, each key corresponding to a feature.
 Inside each key, there is a list of tuples of the form `[(activation), text]`. `activation` is the activation produced by the text to the feature, and `text` is the text itself.
-For example, a possible output of `top_activations' could be:
+For example, a possible output of `top_activations` could be:
 ```bash
 [[2.9942984580993652,
   '  Trust region policy optimization (TRPO) is a popular and empirically\nsuccessful policy search